ray-project/ray/doc/source/ray-core/walkthrough.rst

 Defining the Sampling Task
 --------------------------
-After our actor is defined, we will now define a Ray task that does the sampling up to the given times and returns the number of samples that are inside the circle.
+After our actor is defined, we now define a Ray task that does the sampling up to the given times and returns the number of samples that are inside the circle.
 Ray tasks are stateless functions.
 They execute asynchronously, and run in parallel.

 .. literalinclude:: doc_code/getting_started.py